Mary Lasker: Braniff Airways board member

 On September 15, 1971, Mrs. Lasker was elected to the Board of Directors of Braniff Airways, Incorporated.
 She became only the second female board member of Braniff following Braniff cofounder Thomas Elmer Braniff's wife, Bess Clark Braniff, who was elected to the board after the untimely death of her husband in January 1954.
 Mary Lasker's appointment to the Braniff board was rare and she joined a very small group of women who were directors at large American corporations.

 Awards and recognition

-Mary Lasker is a recipient of the Presidential Medal of Freedom in 1969, the Four Freedoms Award 1987 and the Congressional Gold Medal in 1987.

-The Mary Woodard Lasker Award for Public Service was renamed in her honour in 2000.

-On May 14, 2009 the United States Postal Service honored Lasker with the issuance of a stamp of face value 78 cents, designed by Mark Summers.
+Lasker received the Presidential Medal of Freedom in 1969, the Four Freedoms Award in 1987, and the Congressional Gold Medal in 1987.
+The Alfred Lasker Award for Public Service was renamed the Mary Woodard Lasker Award for Public Service in her honour in 2000.
+On May 14, 2009, the United States Postal Service honored Lasker with the issuance of a stamp of face value 78 cents.
 The stamp was released, in part, as recognition of a renewed US government commitment to funding of biomedical research.
 A release ceremony was held in Lasker's hometown on May 15, 2009.